felixlopz/hubrise-test-task/content/apps/shopify/en/overview.md

 ## Prerequisites

-To establish a connection between Shopify and HubRise, you must have an existing Shopify account.
+To establish a connection between Shopify and HubRise, you must have an account on both apps.
-Shopify can connect to an existing or a new HubRise Account.

 ## Integration Features